“Loving ourselves works miracles in our lives.”

 What is EFT?

-While you’ll always find great recipes on this site, I’m also a big believer in the mindbody connection.
+While you’ll always find great recipes on this site, I’m also a big believer in the mind-body connection.
 So far, I’ve written articles on meditation, heartmath, journaling, and the power of an internet-free day.
-The holiday season seems like an especially good time to introduce the Emotional Freedom Technique (EFT).
+Today, I’d like to introduce you to the Emotional Freedom Technique (EFT).
 Have you heard of it?
-I have friends and colleagues who use it, and Dr. Mercola specifically recommends it to all of his patients with rheumatoid arthritis as a necessary part of their healing protocol.
+Many functional medicine practitioners incorporate this into their care.
 EFT is a psychological acupressure technique that combines the physical tapping of specific points on your body with verbal affirmations.
 The goal is to clear emotional blocks from your body, bringing your mind and body into balance, thereby releasing blocks to healing.
 Here’s a video with a quick demonstration:

 Does that seem a little “out there” to you?
 I’ll be honest.
 When I first saw the technique demonstrated, I was skeptical.
 However, a growing body of research supports its effectiveness, and when I tried the technique myself, I did feel better.
 Maybe those of us who are skeptical need to try it, most of all.